MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 # Create a network isolated Azure Kubernetes Service (AKS) cluster (Preview)

 Organizations typically have strict security and compliance requirements to regulate egress (outbound) network traffic from a cluster to eliminate risks of data exfiltration.
 By default, Azure Kubernetes Service (AKS) clusters have unrestricted outbound internet access.
 This level of network access allows nodes and services you run to access external resources as needed.
 If you wish to restrict egress traffic, a limited number of ports and addresses must be accessible to maintain healthy cluster maintenance tasks.

-One of the solutions to securing outbound addresses is using a firewall device that can control outbound traffic based on domain names.
-Configuring a firewall manually with required egress rules and FQDNs is a cumbersome and complicated process.
+One solution to securing outbound addresses is using a firewall device that can control outbound traffic based on domain names.
+Configuring a firewall manually with required egress rules and *FQDNs* is a cumbersome and complicated process.

-A network isolated AKS cluster simplifies setting up outbound restrictions for a cluster out of the box, thus reducing the risk of data exfiltration or unintentional exposure of cluster's public endpoints.
+Another solution, a network isolated AKS cluster (preview), simplifies setting up outbound restrictions for a cluster out of the box.
+A network isolated AKS cluster reduces the risk of data exfiltration or unintentional exposure of cluster's public endpoints.

 [!INCLUDE [preview features callout](~/reusable-content/ce-skilling/azure/includes/aks/includes/preview/preview-callout.md)]

 ## Before you begin

 1. Read the [conceptual overview of this feature][conceptual-network-isolated], which provides an explanation of how network isolated clusters work.
+The overview article also:
+  - Explains the two access methods, AKS-managed ACR or BYO ACR, you can choose from in this article.
-The conceptual overview article also captures the [current limitations][conceptual-network-isolated-limitations].
+  - Describes the [current limitations][conceptual-network-isolated-limitations].

 [!INCLUDE [azure-cli-prepare-your-environment-no-header.md](~/reusable-content/azure-cli/azure-cli-prepare-your-environment-no-header.md)]